Hirmuolio/ShipFitting-template-creator/README.md

 * Show notes by default - If enabled the notes tab will be expanded by default.
 * Show on TOC - If enabled the fit will have entry on the table of contents of the page.
 * Add loaded ammo to cargo - When enabled the loaded ammo are handled as if they were in cargo.
 If disabled the loaded ammo are ignored completely.
 * Notes - Notes aboutthe fit.
-Each line will go to new note.
+Each line willbe one note.
 * Skills - Required skills.
 Each line will be one skill.

 After pressing the "Parse input" button the finished template output will be on the panel on right.
 Copy paste it to wiki.